 In 1995, Ms. Aina returned to Jamaica and joined the litigation department of the law firm DunnCox.
 To date she remains a Consultant to the firm.

-Ms.Aina was appointed as the Course Director for Civil Procedure & Practice 1 at the Norman Manley Law School in September 1997.
-She became an active member of both the Civil Procedure and Family Committee of the Jamaican Bar Association.
-She was a member of the sub-committee appointed by the Rules Committee of Jamaica for several years and was commended for her contribution to the preparation of the Civil Procedure Rules for Jamaica.
+In September 1997, she was appointed Course Director for Civil Procedure & Practice 1 at the Norman Manley Law School.
+She has been an active member of both the Civil Procedure and Family Law Committees of the Jamaican Bar Association.
+She has also been a member Rules Committee of Jamaica for several years and was commended for her contribution to the preparation of the Civil Procedure Rules for Jamaica.
 She has chaired and presented papers on Civil Procedure to several organisations, and was the Chair of the Continuing Legal Education Committee of the Jamaica Bar Association from 2011-2014.

 Ms. Aina was also appointed as a Consultant to the CARICOM Legislative Drafting Facility in 2004, to prepare draft rules for the Caribbean Court of Justice.